 If you own a home with wheels on it and several cars without, you just might be a redneck.

 There are people who view their cars as an expression or extension of themselves.
 Then, there are people who view cars as a means to get from point A to point B. I used to be the former.
-I once owned a brand new BMW 318i convertible.
+I once owned a brand-new BMW 318i convertible.
 It was awesome driving on the Autobahn in Germany with the top down, zipping along at unfathomable speeds until the governor kicked in at 118 miles per hour, causing me to hit max speed, and watching in jealousy as minivans whizzed by me.
-It was also a pain when I’d drive straight into a rain storm, top down, at 118 miles per hour.
+It was also a pain when I’d drive straight into a rain storm, top-down, at 118 miles per hour.
+Learn how my journey led me to sell my car at CarMax, embracing a new outlook on car ownership while maximizing convenience and value.

 But, really, the biggest reason that I bought such a nice car wasn’t because I had the money or because I was such a car fanatic.
 It was to impress women.
 There are no two ways about it.
 I figured any woman who rode in such a car with me had no choice but to melt and become smitten with me.